Installing and Servicing apps on Windows 10 IoT Core

 - Navigate to <New Project Folder>/bin/Release//

 Locate file titled .exe

-Copy the file to the directory of your headless app project
+- If you are using Visual Studio 2015 you just copy the file to the root directory of your app project.

 - Include the newly added file to the Visual Studio project and set to “Copy Always”